Home / Journals / PHYTON / Vol.89, No.3, 2020

 Alhan Sariyev1, Celaleddin Barutcular2,*, Mert Acar1, Akbar Hossain3, Ayman EL Sabagh2,4,5,*

-(This article belongs to this Special Issue: Crop Production under Abiotic Stress: Physiological and Molecular Interventions)
+(This article belongs to the Special Issue: Crop Production under Abiotic Stress: Physiological and Molecular Interventions)

 Abstract Maize being sub-tropical crop is sensitive to water deficit during the early growth stages; particularly clay-rich soil, due to the compaction of the soil.
 It is well-documented that potential sub-surface drip irrigation (SDI) (Full irrigation; SDIFull (100% field capacity (FC)), Deficit irrigation; SDIDeficit (70% FC)) improves water use efficiency, which leads to increased crop productivity; since it has a constraint that SDI excludes soil air around the root-zone during irrigation events, which alter the root function and crop performance.
-Additionally, in clayrich soils, the root system of plants generally suffers the limitation of oxygen, particularly the temporal hypoxia, and occasionally… More >
+Additionally, in clayrich soils, the root system of plants generally suffers the limitation of oxygen, particularly… More >

 • Open AccessOpen Access